Sustainability as the mission of the Chocolate Museum

 1. education for sustainable development

-It is now obvious that in a world with seven billion people and limited resources, we cannot avoid learning quickly how sustainable coexistence works.
+It is now obvious: in a world with seven billion people and limited resources, we cannot avoid learning quickly how sustainable coexistence works.
 There is no alternative!
-We must learn that our actions today have an impact on our lives tomorrow!
+We must learn that our actions today have an impact on life tomorrow!

 As a chocolate museum, we have an average of more than 550,000 visitors from all over the world every year.
 We are convinced that this is the right place to impart knowledge and values for sustainable development to people.
 We want to encourage our museum guests to make their contribution to a sustainable world.

-This entire complex is summarized under the topic of education for sustainable development (ESD).
+This whole complex is summarized under the theme: Education for Sustainable Development (ESD).
 At the same time, it is also the key to building a sustainable society.

-A key task in achieving defined climate targets is to reduce our own CO2 emissions by using new, forward-looking technologies and avoiding wasting the energy we use.
-To this end, numerous measures have been and will continue to be taken at the Chocolate Museum.
+A very important task in order to achieve defined climate targets is to reduce our own CO2 emissions by using new, forward-looking technologies and avoiding wasting the energy used.
+To this end, the Chocolate Museum has taken and will continue to take numerous measures.

 In 2018, we at the Chocolate Museum set ourselves the goal of achieving CO2 neutrality by 2023.
-We replaced this goal with a better one back in 2019:
+We replaced this target with a better one in 2019:

-We have taken action and have not only been operating the Chocolate Museum in a climate-neutral but also climate-positive way since 2019.
+We took action and have been operating the Chocolate Museum not only climate-neutral but climate-positive since 2019.

-As the museum’s carbon footprint cannot currently be offset with technical measures, Gold Standard certificates are purchased every year, thereby removing CO2 certificates from the market.
+As it is not yet possible to offset the museum's carbon footprint with technical measures, Gold Standard certificates are purchased every year, thereby removing CO2 certificates from the market.

-In addition, the Chocolate Museum and its partner Plant for the Planet will plant around 35,000 trees every year.
-This is currently happening in Constitution on the Yucatan Peninsula in Mexico.
-Thanks to this significant overcompensation, the Chocolate Museum will be permanently climate-positive, i.e. it will remove more CO2 from the atmosphere than it emits.
+In addition, the Chocolate Museum, together with its partner Plant for the Planet, will plant a large number of trees each year.
+This is currently taking place in Constitution on the Yucatan Peninsula in Mexico.
+Through this significant overcompensation, the Chocolate Museum will be permanently climate-conscious, i.e. remove more CO2 from the atmosphere than it emits.

-Even if these topics have taken a back seat in reporting due to the current crises, they remain an important component of our corporate development.
+Even if these topics have been somewhat pushed into the background of reporting due to the current crises, they remain an important component of our corporate development.

 We hope you enjoy reading our report and look forward to your feedback.